 What age can gripe water be given from, and is it suitable for newborns?

-While gripe water is suitable for babies, Dr Ellie does not recommend giving it to newborns, saying, “it’s only for use in babies who are a month or older.”
+While gripe water is suitable for babies, Dr. Cannon does not recommend giving it to newborns, saying, “it’s only for use in babies who are a month or older.”

 How do I give it to my baby?

-While it’s typically given through an oral syringe or dropper, you can also mix gripe water with breastmilk or formula before feedings.
+While it’s typically given through an oral syringe or dropper, you can also mix gripe water with breastmilk or formula before feeding.

 Are there any side effects?

 Clark says there could be a few side effects in unusual circumstances.